Johnson County, Kansas: Federal representation

 Johnson County is entirely located within Kansas's 3rd congressional district, which has been represented by Democrat Sharice Davids since 2019.
 The two U.S. Senators from Kansas are Republicans Roger Marshall and Jerry Moran.

 Johnson County was historically a Republican stronghold.
 It was won by the GOP in every presidential election from 1920 to 2016, including Barry Goldwater's 1964 election victory despite his statewide loss.
 The county was one of the few to reject Franklin Roosevelt in all four of his successful campaigns, with his closest margin coming in 1932, where he lost by just two votes.
 However, the margin narrowed considerably in the early 2000s.
 In 2008, Barack Obama became the first Democrat since Lyndon Johnson to win as much as 40 percent of the county's vote.
-In 2016, Republican Donald Trump won the county by less than three points, as the GOP's shift toward right-wing populism alienated moderate voters.
+In 2016, Republican Donald Trump won the county by less than three points, as the GOP's shift toward right-wing populism alienated moderate and non-populist conservative voters.
 In 2020, Joe Biden became the first Democrat to win the county since Woodrow Wilson in 1916, securing an 8% margin and the highest share of the vote ever for a Democrat there at the time.
 In 2024, Kamala Harris not only carried the county but also achieved the highest Democratic vote share in its history, becoming the first Democrat to lose a presidential election while carrying Johnson County since 1896.
 Johnson County is one of nine counties that shifted more than 25 percentage points to the left from 2012 to 2024.

-This leftward shift was mirrored in the state's Senate races, where the Democratic candidates won Johnson County in 2020 and 2022 despite losing statewide.
-Once a classic suburban Republican bastion, the county now leans Democratic at the national level, reflecting broader trends in Kansas's suburban areas.

 On November 8, 2020, Democrats made historic gains in Johnson County, securing a majority on the Board of Commissioners for the first time in the county's history.
 In both the 2022 and 2024 elections, Democrats expanded their majority on the Board and flipped the sheriff's office for the first time in 96 years.